Red star

-Different countries across Europe treat the symbol very differently.
-Some former Warsaw Pact nations have passed laws banning it, claiming that it represents "a totalitarian ideology", but other Eastern European countries hold a very positive view of it as a symbol of antifascism and resistance against Nazi occupation.
-Red Star has also been used in a non-communist context and before the emergence of this movement, in symbols of countries and states since the 19th Century.
+Some former Warsaw Pact nations have passed laws banning it, describing it as a symbol of far-left totalitarian ideology.
+The red star has also been used in a non-communist context and before the emergence of this movement, in symbols of countries and states since the 19th century.
 It appears for example on the flags of New Zealand and the U.S. state of California.
-Red star has also been used as logo by private agencies and corporations, such as the oil giant Texaco and beer multinational Heineken.
+The red star has also been used as logo by private agencies and corporations, such as the oil brand Texaco and the beer Heineken.

 History

 The star's origins as a symbol of communist mass movements dates from the time of the Bolshevik Revolution and the Russian Civil War, but the precise first use remains unknown.
 The red star as a symbol of the Red Army was proposed by the Military Collegium for the organization of the Red Army and the creator of the Red Star emblem was the Bolshevik commander of the Petrograd Military District, Konstantin Eremeev.
 On the other hand, one account of the symbol's origin traces its roots to the Moscow troop garrison toward the end of World War I. At this time, many troops were fleeing from the Austrian and German fronts, joining the local Moscow garrison upon their arrival in the city.
 To distinguish the Moscow troops from the influx of retreating front-liners, officers gave out tin stars to the Moscow garrison soldiers to wear on their hats.
 When those troops joined the Red Army and the Bolsheviks they painted their tin stars red, the color of socialism, thus creating the original red star.

 The red star was used in communist media as early as in 1908 with the publication of the novel Red Star by Bolshevik revolutionary Alexander Bogdanov, which describes a technologically advanced communist civilization on Mars.

 Another claimed origin for the red star relates to an alleged encounter between Leon Trotsky and Nikolai Krylenko.
 Krylenko, an Esperantist, wore a green-star lapel badge; Trotsky inquired as to its meaning and received an explanation that each arm of the star represented one of the five traditional continents.
 On hearing that, Trotsky specified that soldiers of the Red Army should wear a similar red star.